[Note: This article contains minor spoilers for the ending of Metal Gear Solid V: Ground Zeroes.]

 Metal Gear Solid 3 is where the torture starts to get a little more gut wrenching.
 Naked Snake is strung up by his wrists and receives electrical shocks from Volgin’s fists.
 The torture gets really severe to the point where even Snake, who has always been portrayed as a strong and stoic male character, wets himself from the pain and the fear.
 Not only that, but the mutilation escalates when he also ends up getting his eye shot off by a young Ocelot.
 And let’s not forget that little part before the torture sequence where Snake dresses up as Major Raikov and has his crotch grabbed by Volgin as a means to confirm his identity.
 Hilarious, wasn’t it?
 I wonder what the reception towards that scene would’ve been if Snake was a female.

 Imagine what these games would have looked like if Snake and Raiden were women characters instead.
+The feminists on the internet would have a field day with this entire franchise.
 The torture scenes in the series are there to serve the purpose of showcasing the brutality of war.
 Regarding torture in Metal Gear Solid V, Kojima himself has clarified this issue in an interview with Eurogamer: “It’s something that needs to be done.
 As the expressiveness of video games goes up, if you want to go beyond that it’s not something you can avoid.
 Of course not all video games have to do this, and in my case it’s not something that I want to go through.
 If the violence will give new emotions that are important to the game, I want to put it in there, especially with this game where one of the main topics is revenge.
 I don’t want to walk around that.”

 The Metal Gear Solid series has never leaned towards the objectification of one gender or the other.
 It isn’t beyond Kojima to dress Snake up in an outfit just as skimpy as Quiet’s.
 In fact, I would say that the sneaking suits themselves are already a form that showcased the character’s physique.
 A female dressed in a skin tight sneaking suit would certainly raise a lot of eyebrows, but it’s considered comical and humorous when Snake shows off his toned butt while crawling on the ground.
 We laugh when we watch Raiden prance around in high heels or when Snake and Kaz get cozy under a cardboard box.
 Male sexualization is prevalent in this series and yet it’s always seen as a joke and is never really met with anything other than laughter.